How to Process Acorns/Cold Leaching Method

 Tannins are removed through a process called leaching, whereby the acids are drained away from the acorns using water.
 Afterwards, they are completely safe to consume.
 Historically indigenous people leached acorns by placing them in netted bags or baskets, then placing them in a stream for a few days to naturally release the tannins.

-Today we use the same concept, minus the stream.
+Today we use the same concept, minus the stream, unless you’re lucky enough to have one!

 Are all acorns edible?